Medically reviewed by

 Scientists at the Harvard Medical School have proposed a hypothesis in a recent article published in “Frontiers in Network Physiology Journal” to explain why bad events happen after dark.

-The “Mind After Midnight” hypothesis suggests that neurophysiological changes in the brain affect how one interacts with the world when awake 4wssdfduring the biological circadian night, which for most people, is after midnight.
+The “Mind After Midnight” hypothesis suggests that neurophysiological changes in the brain affect how one interacts with the world when awake during the biological circadian night, which for most people, is after midnight.

 This phenomenon includes actions related to emotional regulation, reward processing, and information analysis.
 These alterations in the brain that occur after midnight can increase one’s propensity for pessimistic thinking, dangerous actions, and rash decisions, especially those connected to addictive behaviors like drug abuse and gambling, without fully considering the repercussions.